I went to Lyon last Saturday to see an exhibit of graphic novel artist, HUGO PRATT: HORIZON LINES at MUSÉE DES CONFLUENCE.

 You're immediately drawn in.

-I was first attracted to Pratt's delicate washy watercolors a few years back.
+I was attracted to Pratt's delicate washy watercolors a few years back.

 Wonderfully loose sketch sheets